 \section{Introduction}

 \IEEEPARstart{N}{on-binary} linear block codes (NB-LBCs) are an important class of error-correcting codes with wide applications in modern communications and storage systems.
 They are especially competent in correcting burst errors.
 The celebrated NB-LBCs include Reed-Solomon (RS) codes\cite{reed1960polynomial}, algebraic-geometry (AG) codes\cite{goppa1977codes}, and non-binary BCH (NB-BCH) codes\cite{bose1960class,hocquenghem1959codes}.
-Their algebraic decoding can be categorized into the syndrome-based approach and the interpolation-based approach.
-The former can correct errors up to half the code's minimum Hamming distance.
-E.g., the Berlekamp-Massey (BM) algorithm \cite{berlekamp, massey2003shift} has been widely adopted in RS coded systems.
+Their algebraic decoding can be categorized into the syndrome-based approach and the curve-fitting-based approach.
+The former can efficiently correct errors up to half the code's minimum Hamming distance, leading to the Berlekamp-Massey (BM) algorithm \cite{berlekamp, massey2003shift} being widely adopted in RS coded systems.
 The latter is also known as the Guruswami-Sudan (GS) algorithm\cite{GS}.
 It improves the error-correction capability beyond this bound while retaining a polynomial-time decoding complexity.
-Note that these three codes are all cyclic codes.
-The recently proposed shift-sum decoding of non-binary cyclic codes can also be used to correct errors beyond the half-distance bound\cite{shiftsum}.
-It utilizes cyclically different minimum-weight dual codewords and their cyclic shifts to determine a frequency matrix that can indicate error positions and magnitudes.

 Further performance improvement can be achieved by utilizing soft information observed from the channel.
 The algebraic soft-decision decoding (ASD), also known as the K\"otter-Vardy (KV) decoding \cite{koetter2003algebraic}, enhances the decoding of RS codes by converting the reliability information into the interpolation multiplicities.
 For RS codes of length $N$, KV decoding with a maximum output list size $L$ exhibits a complexity of $\mathcal{O}(N^2L^5)$\cite{xingchen}.
 Another soft-decision decoding approach is the Chase decoding\cite{Chase}.
 It constructs $2^{\eta}$ test-vectors by flipping the $\eta$ least reliable symbols.
 With each test-vector decoded by the BM algorithm, the Chase-BM decoding exhibits a complexity of $\mathcal{O}(2^\eta N^2)$.
 Hence, soft-decision decoding of NB-LBCs are generally more complex.
-Efficient soft-decision decoding of NB-LBCs remains challenging.
+Efficient soft-decision decoding approach for NB-LBCs remains to be further developed.